sustainers for stringed musical instruments

 BRIEF OVERVIEW OF THE SUSTAINIAC â STEALTH PRO SUSTAINER

 The Sustainiac Stealth PRO kit price is $229.00 plus shipping for the 6-string version, or $249.00 for the new 7-string version.
 This includes all parts, controls, driver, and circuit board.
 Options are available.
 You can order directly from us from anywhere in the world, using the link to the ORDER FORM at the bottom of this page.
 We take Paypal, Visa, Mastercard, money order, USA checks.
 The Stealth PRO must be installed into your guitar.
-Installation reqires considerable electronics skill, and can take from 3 to 12 hours or even more for very difficult guitar models.
-Options and more detailed prices are shown on the ORGANIZE YOUR ORDER page, or the SECURE ORDER FORM (link is at the bottom of this page).
+Installation requires considerable electronics skill, and can take from 3 to 12 hours or even more for very difficult guitar models.
+Options and more detailed prices are shown on the ORGANIZE YOUR ORDER page, or the EMAIL ORDER FORM Copy and paste this page into an email addressed to us.
+Also see link at the bottom of this page.

 The Sustainiac Stealth PRO is designed and manufactured by Maniac Music Inc., Indianapolis, Indiana, USA.
 You can get screaming feedback sustain at any volume at home, in the studio, or on stage.
 You can "morph" the sustained string vibration into cool-sounding harmonics during a solo, by using the Harmonic Mode control.
 This allows you to give your solos character and originality in a way that was previously only possible by getting feedback from your amp at dangerously loud levels.
 It is similar to amp feedback, except that the feedback sustain is more predictable and much easier to achieve.